mkingwill7/EEE3096S_Prac04/README.md

 # EEE3096S_Prac04
-The objective of practical 4 is to develop code for a simple environment monitor system.
-The system includes a temperature sensor (MCP9700A), a LDR (1K), a pot (1K), a MCP3008 IC and three switches.
+The objective of practical 4 is to develop code for a simple environment monitor system./n The system includes a temperature sensor (MCP9700A), a LDR (1K), a pot (1K), a/n MCP3008 IC and three switches./n
-The monitor works as follow:
+The monitor works as follow:/n
   • By default, the system continuously monitors the sensors every 500ms using this
     format:
     Time:     Timer:    Pot:  Temp:   Light: